estelle/flexbox/draft/01_flexbox.md

       clear: both;
     }

-When using this technique, an additional block descendant is inserted into the container and ensure that it is clear of any floats in the inline or block direction.
-This forces the block size of the container, that has the .clearfix applied, to include the heights of the floats (these dimensions are normally not included since floats are removed from the flow).
+When using this technique, an additional block descendant is inserted into the container  as generated content.
+This descendant is cleared of any floats in the inline or block direction.
+This forces the block size of the container, that has the `.clearfix` applied, to include the heights of the floats (these dimensions are normally not included since floats are removed from the flow).

 The method I used instead of adding a clearfix class and generated content was to take advantage of the fact that with CSS all floated elements must be at least as tall as its tallest floated descendant.
-By making the parent 100% wide and floating it, it would be alone on it's own line while being at least as tall as it's tallest nested floated descendant.
-This floating method of clearing was supported in browsers well before archaic versions of Internet Explorer began supporting generated content.
+By making the parent 100% wide and floating it, the parent would be at least as tall as it's tallest nested floated descendant while being alone on its own line.
+This floating method of clearing was supported in browsers before archaic versions of Internet Explorer began supporting generated content.

     main {
       width: 100%;
       float: left;
     }

 The above layout is actually uglier that what is shown in figure 2.
 I added padding to make it look better, which caused the total width to be greater than 100%, causing the last column to drop.
-This was easily resolved with `box-sizing: border-box;`.
+This is now easily resolved with `box-sizing: border-box;`.
 Adding a positive left or right margin would also cause the last column to drop, with no simple quick fix.

 Between collapsing margins and dropping floats, the old layout method could be downright confusing.
 Many people started using YUI grids, Bootstrap, Foundation, 960 grid, and other CSS grid libraries to simplify their development process.

-The [CSS Flexible Box Module Level 1](http://www.w3.org/TR/css-flexbox-1/), or Flexbox for short, makes the once difficult task of laying out your page, widget, application or gallery almost simple.
-With Flexbox, layout is so simple you won't need a CSS framework.
-Widgets, carousels, responsive features -- whatever your designer dreams up -- will be a cinch to code.
-And, while flexbox layout libraries have already popped up, instead of adding bloat to your markup, read this book, and learn how, with a few lines of CSS, you can create almost any responsive feature your site requires.
+Hopefully your takeaway will be that you don't need a CSS crutch.

-Note that flexbox was designed for a specific type of layout, that of single dimensional, content distribution.
-While you can create grid-like layouts with flexbox, there is a [Grid specification](XXX link to grid specification), which with improved support, will be the [correct way of creating grids](link to Eric's grid chapter).
+Note that flexbox was designed for a specific type of layout, that of single-dimensional content distribution.
+While you can create grid-like layouts (2-dimensional alignment) with flexbox, there is a [Grid specification](XXX link to grid specification), which with improved support, will be the [correct way of creating grids](link to Eric's grid chapter).

 ### Simple Solutions

-Flexbox is a simple and powerful way to layout web applications or sections of documents by dictating how space is distributed, content is aligned, and displays are visually ordered, enabling the appearance of stretching, shrinking, reversing and even rearranging the appearance of content without altering the underlying content.
+Flexbox is a simple and powerful way to layout web applications or sections of documents by dictating how space is distributed, content is aligned, and displays are visually ordered, enabling the appearance of stretching, shrinking, reversing and even rearranging the appearance of content without altering the underlying markup.
 Content can now easily be laid out vertically or horizontally, can appear to have the order rearranged, can be laid out along a single axis or wrapped across multiple lines, can grow naturally to encompass all the space available, or shrink to fit into the space allotted, and so much more.

 Flexbox is a declarative way to calculate and distribute space.
-Multi-column layouts are a breeze even if you don't know how many columns your content will have.
-Flexbox enables you to be confident your layout wont break when you dynamically generate more content or when your user stretches or shrinks there browser or switches from portrait to landscape mode.
+Multiple column layouts are a breeze even if you don't know how many columns your content will have.
+Flexbox enables you to be confident your layout wont break when you dynamically generate more content, when content is removed, or when your user stretches or shrinks there browser or switches from portrait to landscape mode.

 With flexbox, visually rearranging content without impacting the underlying markup is easy.
 With flexbox, the appearance of content can be independent of source order.
 Though visually altered, flex properties should not impact the order of how the content is read by screen readers.![^1]